Read's Department Stores: Transition

 The former Read's Trumbull location was abandoned in 2006, when Macy's relocated into the former Filene's store in the Westfield Trumbull shopping center upon the completion of the merger of the Federated and May Department Stores chains.
 Only the Jefferson Valley Mall store that Read's opened in 1983 has continually operated as a department store to present day.

-Artspace Read's, Bridgeport
+Read's Artspace, Bridgeport

-In the late 1990s the former Read's Building in downtown Bridgeport was converted into useful space for artists, run as a non-profit, called Artspace, also known as Read's Artspace, Sterling Market Lofts, and Artspace Read's.
-The conversion and complete restoration of the building by Artspace Projects cost $14.1 million, and created "61 spacious live/work units on the upper floors and arts-friendly commercial space on the ground floor".
+In the late 1990s the former Read's Building in downtown Bridgeport was converted into useful space for artists, run as a non-profit, called Artspace, also known as Read's Artspace, Sterling Market Lofts, The conversion and complete restoration of the building by Artspace Projects cost $14.1 million, and created "61 spacious live/work units on the upper floors and arts-friendly commercial space on the ground floor".
 Construction was carried out by A.P.
 Construction, under a contract worth $10,500,000.
 The new Sterling Market Lofts building opened in May 2005.